Prague Experience logoPrague tourist information & travel guide logo

 Cakes, Ice-cream and Hot Chocolate

-For a local café near Wenceslas Square, try Café Hajek, located in the shopping passage at Vodickova 41 (by the tram stop).
-It sells chlebíčky (Czech version of a sandwich), cakes, ice-cream and milkshakes.
+For a local café near Wenceslas Square, try Café Hajek in the shopping passage at Vodickova 41 (by the tram stop).
+It sells a huge range of a delightful chlebíčky (Czech speciality: open sandwich), cakes, ice-creams, and milkshakes.

 Franciscan Garden & Playground